stevepolitodesign/rails-authentication-from-scratch/README.md

     @user = User.find_by(email: params[:user][:email].downcase)
     if @user
       if @user.unconfirmed?
-        redirect_to new_confirmation_path, alert: "You must confirm your email before you can sign in." elsif @user.authenticate(params[:user][:password])
+        redirect_to new_confirmation_path, alert: "Incorrect email or password." elsif @user.authenticate(params[:user][:password])
         login @user
         redirect_to root_path, notice: "Signed in."